 Tips for your trip to Morocco

-Regarding regarding medical care, the drawbacks that may arise are:
+Regarding medical care, the drawbacks that may arise are:

 Car accident (or camel)

 On your trip to Morocco you’ll see that they drive a little like crazy.
-So you have to be careful, especially when you’re pedestrian, don’t be run over.
+So you have to be careful, especially when you’re a pedestrian, don’t get run over.

 Also there are tours like riding a camel in the desert, which you can fall…

-If you travel in summer you have to be careful with temperatures and heatstrokes.
-You always have to go with water, avoid being in the sun in the worst hours.
-Wear protective cream, cap and appropriate clothing.
+If you travel in summer, you have to be careful with temperatures and heat strokes.
+You always have to go with plenty water and avoid being in the sun during the hottest hours of the day.
+Wear sunscreen, a hat, and appropriate clothing.

-You can surfing on the coast of Essaouira.
-You can trek for a lot of places, paragliding, driving quadbikes, and a lot more than now are not come to mind.
-So, if you like to do sports on your travels, routes trekking insurance, it is essential that you take out travel insurance to Morocco and include that you’re going to do adventure sports.
-There are special insurance for this, that cover these activities for you.
+You can surf on the coast of Essaouira.
+You can trek to a lot of places, go paragliding, go driving quad bikes, and a lot more that is not coming to mind.
+So, if you like to do sports on your travels, it is essential that you take out travel insurance to Morocco and include that you’re going to do adventure sports.
+There are special insurances for this that cover these activities for you.

-This you have to keep it in mind, there are travel insurance that don’t cover your accidents by adventure sport.
+You have to keep in mind that there are travel insurances that don’t cover your accidents by adventure sport.

 With regard to thefts in Morocco

-We didn’t have any robbery problems in Morocco, but if we’ve heard other people complain about this.
-We know people who have suffered petty theft, of these who you don’t realize, but we’ve also heard other people suffer robberies with violence.
+We didn’t have any robbery problems in Morocco, but we’ve heard other people complain about this.
+We know people who have suffered petty theft, but we’ve also heard other people suffer robberies with violence.

-It is best to travel with little cash, carry prepaid cards like Bnext’s, don’t carry your mobile and wallet in the same place, and if possible carry some money in your pocket.
-If they want to rob you, you give him the pocket or you give him the wallet and you keep the money out of his pocket.
+It is best to travel with little cash, don’t carry your mobile and wallet in the same place, and if possible carry some money in your pocket.
+If they want to rob you, give them the pocket money or give them the wallet.

-On our case that we travel with camera and laptop, we hire the insurance to Morocco that also covers the computer equipment in case loss or theft.
+In our case, we travel with camera and laptop so we hired the insurance to Morocco that also covers the computer equipment in case loss or theft.

 Delays, cancellations and loss of luggage

-If you like us travel with low-cost companies, you’re likely to experience delays or cancellations on your flights.
-We were passed on the return from Marrakech to Madrid we were delayed a couple of hours.
-In this case nothing happens, because it is very small.
-But it is always advisable to add to your insurance of travel to Morocco coverage in case of delays, cancellations and loss of luggage.
+If you are like us and travel with low-cost companies, you’re likely to experience delays or cancellations on your flights.
+On the return from Marrakech to Madrid, we were delayed a couple of hours.
+In this case, nothing happens because it is very small change, but it is always advisable to add to your insurance of travel to Morocco coverage in case of delays, cancellations, and loss of luggage.